Reading Goals: How to Set & Crush Them (+ Ideas!)

 If you only read memoirs, try writing down 5 different fiction genres you’d like to try (such as contemporary fiction, mystery/thriller, romance, fantasy, and literary fiction).
 Or, plan to read one book from a different genre each month.

 For this type of goal, it helps to be specific and intentional.
 Write down specific genres (or books in those genres) that you want to read for your goal.
-The more concrete you make your goal, the easier it will be to keep yourself accountable!

 3: Read A Certain Amount of Time Per Day (or Week)